adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 -->

-## 2. We rarely need need the full API
+## 2. The full API is rarely needed

 We may not need the full API to solve the problem.
 We may not even be *able* to implement a polyfill because there's just no way to do so.
 This is why context is important.